CaptainSwag101/LazyShell/readme.txt

 and the physical layer into a single file.

-The three scripts editors in Lazy Shell enable the user to modify the event scripts, battle scripts, and animations scripts in each tab, respectively.
+The three scripts editors in Lazy Shell enable the user to modify the event scripts, battle scripts, and animations scripts.
 Commands within event scripts and battle scripts may be added, modified, deleted, moved, or copied and pasted.
 Commands within animation scripts may be modified or moved, but adding or deleting commands within animations is not supported.

-The Sprites editor can edit much more than just sprites.
-In addition to being able to modify a sprite's graphics, palette, and animation, this editor allows the user to edit spell effects and their respective graphics, palettes, and animations.
+The Sprites editor is able to modify a sprite's graphics, palette, and animations.
+The effects editor allows the user to edit spell effects and their respective graphics, palettes, and animations.

 In the Dialogue editor, the user may view and edit the dialogues (aka the game script) as well as the dialogues which appear in battles and